Monitoring and testing for chronic wasting disease

 - should remove the antlers before submission

-- may remove the skull cap as long as the majority of the brain, including all of the brain stem, remains in the head
+- may remove the skull cap if most of the brain, including all of the brain stem, remains in the head

-If you have a deer from a designated wildlife management unit that you would like to have sampled, but you are unable to submit it at a freezer location, please contact us at CWD@ontario.ca.
+If you harvest a deer within one of the surveillance areas that you would like to have sampled, but you are unable to submit it at a freezer location, contact CWD@ontario.ca or

-Test results will be posted in the test results table on this page.
+Test results will be posted to the test results table.

 Earn your crest